holochain-open-dev/acorn/README.md

 It makes logical sense that we can only define a fixturator for a complex struct if all of its sub structures and fields also have fixturators.

 When we call `fixt!(Goal)` it replaces the code with this: `GoalFixturator::new(Unpredictable).next().unwrap()`.
 That means that the default curve is "unpredictable", and we generate a new fixturator and call it once when we call `fixt!` to get the first result.
-It is also possible to generate the first result on the predictable curve with `fixt!` by calling it like: `fixt!($name, Predictable)`.
+It is also possible to generate the first result on the predictable curve with `fixt!` by calling it like: `fixt!(Goal, Predictable)`.
 This will return the first result in the Predictable sequence.
 If you wanted to consecutively call the predictable fixturator, you would want to do it like this:
 ```rust
 let mut predictable_fixturator = GoalFixturator::new(Predictable);
 let first_goal = predictable_fixturator.next().unwrap();